nsFilter tries to provide a one-stop shop for

 whose target genes are not annotated to at least one GO term in

-the BP, CC or MF ontology, respectively.TRUE
+the BP, CC or MF ontology, respectively.TRUE, filter out features

-whose target genes have no mapping to cytoband locations.TRUE
+whose target genes have no mapping to cytoband locations.TRUE and there are features

 mapping to the same Entrez Gene ID (or equivalent), then the feature with

-the largest value of var.func
+the largest value of var.func will be retained and the

-other(s) removed.featureNames(eset)
+other(s) removed.featureNames(eset))

 that match one of the specified patterns will be filtered out.